daviddwlee84/LeetCode/Python3/BinaryTree/MaximumDepthofBinaryTree/Note104.md

 ### Top-down Solution

+Method 1

-1. Pass current depth to left and right subtree
+1. Pass current depth + 1 to left and right subtree
 2. return the maximum of left and right subtree

+Method 2

+1. Pass current depth + 1 to left and right subtree
+2. when reach the end of leaf update the maximum of depth

 ### Bottom-up Solution

+1. Return 0 when reach the end (node is None)
+2. Return 1 + maximum depth of left and right child